100-i/ECMAScript-Drawing-Demonstration/README.md

 Then open `index.html` in a web browser.

-A simple shortcut from powershell uses the `Invoke-Item` cmdlet.

 ### Note

+A simple shortcut to open a web-browser from powershell uses the `Invoke-Item` cmdlet:

 ~~~~~~powershell
 # 'ii' aliases Invoke-Item, and '.' expands to the current working directory.